Hazrat Mirza Ghulam Ahmad

 word rasul or nabi has occurred in it.

-There are many such revelations in which the word nabi
+are many such revelations in which the word nabi or rasul

-or rasul has occurred regarding myself.
-However, that
+has occurred regarding myself.
+However, that person is mistaken

-person is mistaken who thinks that by this prophethood and messengership
+who thinks that by this prophethood and messengership is meant

-words, which are only in a metaphorical sense, cause
+are only in a metaphorical sense, cause trouble (fitna)

-trouble (fitna) in Islam, leading to very bad consequences,
+in Islam, leading to very bad consequences, these terms should

-these terms should not be used in our communitys ordinary
+not be used in our communitys ordinary talk and everyday

 So even after being called nabi and rasul for

-the use of these words would cause trouble and discord in Islam,
+use of these words would cause trouble and discord in Islam, that

-that they should refrain from using them in ordinary, everyday
+they should refrain from using them in ordinary, everyday talk,

-talk, and that prophethood had terminated with the Holy Prophet
+and that prophethood had terminated with the Holy Prophet Muhammad

-This has a number of implications for the beliefs of the Qadianis,
+number of implications for the beliefs of the Qadianis, as follows:

 - Prophets in the past were raised to prophethood at a stroke,